Flexibility in the workplace is NOT an "F" word

 Workers of all ages in a variety of professions – from finance to restaurant work – prize workplace flexibility.

 And, most important, companies of all sizes that offer flexible schedules find that it improves productivity!

 Flexible scheduling could even be an antidote to the new disease classification of workplace “burnout” identified by the World Health Organization – I’m not kidding!

 If you’re looking for a new employment perk, that won’t cost you money and may increase your productivity and employee happiness, try it.

 Pat Libby is a San Diego nonprofit consultant and philanthropy consultant.
-Her organizational strategy consulting has been helping organizations optimize their impact for over 20 years.
+Her organizational strategy consulting has been helping organizations optimize their impact for more than three decades.
 Find out more about Pat's services here, and contact her today for a free consultation.